Rolls-Royce Ghost: Second generation

-The next-generation Ghost was seen testing for the first time on 24 January 2019.
+The second generation Ghost was seen testing for the first time on 24 January 2019.
 The model was fully revealed on 1 September 2020.
 Unlike the first generation, this car shares the same platform as the eighth-generation Phantom and the Cullinan SUV.

+Ghost Series I (2021–2025)

 The latest Ghost iteration features all-wheel drive, all-wheel steering, a so-called "Planar" suspension and a new illuminated grille.
 The "Planar" suspension incorporates additional dampers and mass designed to address high-frequency vibrations.
 The illuminated grille, the first of its type to appear on a Rolls-Royce, features spokes illuminated by lights housed within the top triangular portion of the traditionally shaped grille.

 Unlike its predecessor, the new Ghost features the Rolls-Royce "Starlight headliner" in the interior which was previously limited to only the Phantom cars starting from the special edition of the Rolls-Royce Phantom (seventh generation), the Phantom Celestial.
 The interior is also claimed to be more detailed than its predecessor's.

-The new Ghost, with its new Interior and exterior features, is priced from US$311,900 upwards.
+Similar to its predecessor, the new Ghost also features an extended wheelbase (EWB) variant, which is a longer version of the Ghost.
+It is less than 1% shorter than the standard-length Phantom, with most of the changes being to the enlarged rear seating area.
+The exterior design is identical to the standard version.